 Under section 9 of the current Legal Services Society (LSS) Act, our mandate is to:

-- help people to solve their legal problems and to facilitate access to justice,
+- help people to solve their legal problems and to facilitate their access to justice,

 - establish and administer an effective and efficient system for providing legal aid to people in BC, and